-For tasks that require the use of a respirator, employees will not be permitted to work with a respirator until he or she has received training in respiratory protection.
-The training will be provided by Environmental Safety and will cover the following topics:
+No employee will be permitted to work with a respirator until he or she has received training in respiratory protection.
+The training will be provided by Environmental Safety at the time of the fit-testing and will cover the following topics:

-- Explanation of the hazard and what would happen if respiratory protection was not used. - Elements of the Respiratory Protection Program and the employee's responsibility. - The purpose of the fit test and medical evaluation requirements. - Function, capabilities and limitations of the selected respiratory protection. - Explanation of the operation of the respirator protection, including how to don, check the fit, and wear the respirator properly. - Respirator maintenance including cleaning, inspection and storage. - Recognition and handling of emergency situations.
+- Explanation of the hazard and what would happen if respiratory protection was not used. - Elements of the Respiratory Protection Program and the employee's responsibility. - The purpose of the fit test and medical evaluation requirements. - Function, capabilities and limitations of the selected respiratory protection. - Explanation of the operation of the respirator protection, including how to don, check the fit, and wear the respirator properly. - Respirator maintenance including cleaning, inspection and storage. - Recognition and handling of emergency situations